chiomavera/chiomavera/README.md

 <details>
     <summary><b>More about me</b></summary>

-        I have passion for developing accessible websites and turning ideas to workable solutions.
-        I love to create solutions to promblems in my immediate environment.
+I am passionate about creating interactive and engaging web experiences that are both responsive and accessible.
+Skilled in turning design concepts into workable solutions, I specialize in front-end development with a focus on React.

 With a background in computer science, I strive to solve technical and provide efficient solutions to complex problems.

+My goals include investigating and resolving issues, as well as designing solutions that align with best practices and industry standards

-        My goal is not only to build applications that are scalable and efficient but ones that provides seamless user experience.
+I aim to build applications that are not only scalable and efficient but ones that provide a seamless user experience.

-        I am currently learning React.js and looking to collaborate on open source projects, with a goal to be more involved in the community.
+Looking to use knowledge from my coursework and experience to bring value to an organization with a well-built team and a great sense of community.

+My stacks include React.js, JavaScript, CSS3, Bootstrap, Tailwind, and HTML5.
 </details>

 ## Lets Connect: